ocaml/ocaml.org/data/news/ocamlorg/ocamlorg-2024-05.md

 ## Outreachy Internship on Interactive Exercises

 On May 27, [Divyanka Chaudhari](https://github.com/divyankachaudhari) started working with the team, as an Outreachy intern.
-She's implementing support for running the exercises as a stand-alone project, either in GitHub Codespace, in repl.it, using Jupyter or LearnOcaml.
+She's implementing support for running the exercises as a stand-alone project, either in GitHub Codespace, in `repl.it`, using Jupyter or LearnOcaml.

 **Relevant PRs and Activities:**
 - PR: Fix 007 answer folder not running test cases [ocaml/ocaml.org#2458](https://github.com/ocaml/ocaml.org/pull/2458) by [@divyankachaudhari](https://github.com/divyankachaudhari)

 ## General Improvements and Data Additions

-**Notable changes:**
+**Notable Changes:**
 * We restructured the main navigation to have a "Tools" section that holds the OCaml Platform page and the OCaml compiler releases page.
 This should make the OCaml Platform page easier to find.
 * The Changelog can now be found under "News", from the main navigation.
 You can also find the OCaml Planet and the Newsletters in this new section.
-* The OCaml Language Manual is now served from ocaml.org, instead of v2.ocaml.org.
+* The OCaml Language Manual is now served from OCaml.org, instead of v2.ocaml.org.
 * We added some more links to learning resources to the Resources page at https://ocaml.org/resources.
 * Some documentation updates on "Is OCaml Web Yet?", "Is OCaml GUI Yet?", the ThreadSanitizer tutorial, and the "Functors" tutorial.

 **Relevant PRs and Activities:**
 - Features
     - PR: Introduce a tools section for platform page, releases page, and a news section for changelog, OCaml Planet and Newsletters [ocaml/ocaml.org#2410](https://github.com/ocaml/ocaml.org/pull/2410) by [@sabine](https://github.com/sabine)
-- Migration of the Language Manual from v2.ocaml.org to ocaml.org
+- Migration of the Language Manual from v2.ocaml.org to OCaml.org
     - PR: fix: language manual redirect, remove unnecessary append of index.html [ocaml/ocaml.org#2470](https://github.com/ocaml/ocaml.org/pull/2470)  by [@sabine](https://github.com/sabine)
     - PR: Fix: redirect to downloadable manual files [ocaml/ocaml.org#2439](https://github.com/ocaml/ocaml.org/pull/2439)  by [@sabine](https://github.com/sabine)
     - PR: Simplify and extend /releases/ redirects from legacy v2.ocaml.org URLs [ocaml/ocaml.org#2448](https://github.com/ocaml/ocaml.org/pull/2448) by [@cuihtlauac](https://github.com/cuihtlauac)